poiu1892/ala_frontend/README.md

 ## Rinkeby Testing

-**Rinkeby faucet for sOHM:**
+**Rinkeby faucet for sAPE:**
-[Lives here](https://rinkeby.etherscan.io/address/0x800B3d87b77361F0D1d903246cA1F51b5acb43c9#writeContract), to retrieve test sOHM click `Connect to Web3` and use function #3: `dripSOHM`.
-After connecting to web3, click `Write` to execute and 10 sOHM will automatically be transferred to your connected wallet.
+[Lives here](https://rinkeby.etherscan.io/address/0x800B3d87b77361F0D1d903246cA1F51b5acb43c9#writeContract), to retrieve test sAPE click `Connect to Web3` and use function #3: `dripSAPE`.
+After connecting to web3, click `Write` to execute and 10 sAPE will automatically be transferred to your connected wallet.

 Note: The faucet is limited to one transfer per wallet every 6500 blocks (~1 day)